Avalanche captain Gabe Landeskog returns to lineup for Game 3 after missing 3 years with knee injury

 Landeskog's presence on the ice figured to provide a big boost not only for his teammates but the capacity crowd.
 His No. 92 sweater is a frequent sight around the arena.

 “Everyone is rooting for him.
-It's a great comeback story,” Bednar said after morning skate.
-"I trust in Gabe’s preparation, and what I’m seeing with my own eyes that he’s getting close and ready to play.
-I think he feels really good about where he’s at.
+It's a great comeback story,” Avalanche coach Jared Bednar said Wednesday morning.
+“I trust in Gabe’s preparation, and what I’m seeing with my own eyes that he’s getting close and ready to play.
+I think he feels really good about where he’s at.”

-“Adding him back into our locker room, he’s almost an extension of the coaching staff, but he’s still one of the guys and the guy that everyone looks up to.
-You can’t get enough of that this time of the year.”

 Landeskog’s injury goes back to the 2020 “bubble” season when he was accidentally sliced above the knee by the skate of teammate Cale Makar in a playoff game against Dallas.
 Landeskog eventually underwent a cartilage transplant procedure on May 10, 2023, and has been on long-term injured reserve.